ssbwz/ShopsMangamentSystemProjectWebApplicationMVC.NET/README.md

 The application is designed to help shop owners manage their inventory, customers, and sales.

 The application is built using C# programming language with the MVC.NET framework, and it uses a MySQL database to store data.
 The project structure follows the Model-View-Controller (MVC) architecture pattern.
+Additionally, the application also uses Windows Forms to provide a desktop user interface.

 ## Features